johannesstroebele91/graphql-library/2_how-tos/making-requests/resolvers.md

 - nested objects would provide the value "null"
 - if not correctly handled by the resolver

+Two possible methods exist to solve this:
+a) Populate the nested field or object directly in the e.g. query
+b) Create a resolver object which populates the nested field or object afterwards

+a) Solution

+Extend the logic `getJobs: () => db.jobs.list()`

+- to not only load the jobs
+- but get for each job via mapping the right company

+b) Solution

-Thefore, a resolver objects need to be created to
+Therefore, a resolver objects need to be created to

 - that reflect the GraphQL schema
 - to resolve the missing nested field or object